 Who May Volunteer

 Anyone, including current or retired employees, students, alumni or others may provide volunteer services to the Institute.
-An employee may not become a Caltech volunteer at the Institute in the same capacity in which he or she is was employed at the Institute, or which is essentially similar to the individual’s regular work at the Institute.
-Volunteers should not displace regular employees or duties that a paid employee would otherwise perform.
+An employee may not become a Caltech Volunteer at the Institute in the same capacity in which they are employed, or which is essentially similar to the individual's regular work at the Institute.
+Volunteers should not displace a regular employee or conduct duties that a paid employee would otherwise perform.

 Volunteer Agreement and Release

 The following section of these guidelines identifies three types of volunteer service: services not requiring a Volunteer Agreement and Release or a record in Oracle; services requiring a Volunteer Agreement and a record in Oracle (if not a current employee or student); and prohibited activities (those which a volunteer must never perform).
 The lists that follow are not exhaustive but intended to provide guidance when considering volunteer engagement.
 Caution: For individuals under the age of 18, Volunteer Agreement for Minors and other forms are required, no matter the level of service (please refer to Minor Volunteer Guidelines).

 Services Not Requiring Volunteer Agreement/No Oracle Record